 Why do farmers sell low and buy high?
 One of the most obvious neo-classical explanations is related to credit constraints.
 Using observational data, Stephens and Barrett (2011) find that to meet consumption needs later in the year, many farmers end up buying back grain from the market a few months after selling it, in effect using the maize market as a high-interest lender of last resort.
 Burke, Bergquist, and Miguel (2018) show that in a field experiment in Kenya, credit market imperfections limit farmers' abilities to move grain intertemporally.
 Providing timely access to credit allows farmers to buy at lower prices and sell at higher prices, increasing farm revenues and generating a return on investment of almost 30%.
 Dillon (2021) uses the fact that in Malawi, primary school began 3 months earlier in 2010 than in 2009, and notes that this prompted households with children to sell maize when prices are particularly low.
 To identify the impacts of liquidity during the lean season, Fink, Jack, and Masiye (2020) offered subsidized loans in randomly selected villages in rural Zambia and conclude that liquidity constraints contribute to inequality in rural economies.
+Channa et al. (2022) show that harvest loan recipients stored 29% more and sold 50% more maize in lean season on average (but found no impact of improved storage technology).
 While credit constraints thus seems to be an important reason why farmers sell immediately post harvest at low prices, we feel this is not the entire story.
 If farmers need urgent cash, it would make more sense to only sell part of the harvest to cover most urgent expenses.
 However, farmers generally sell all maize immediately post harvest at low prices.